BackHelp and Instruction

 Often linking fails because the citation or reference is inaccurate (for instance, the year is wrong), or incomplete (for instance, the issue number is missing).
 Each part of the citation is important and needs to be correct for MasseyLink to work.

-EBSCO Open Access and Factiva do not provide article level linking.
-Follow the link from MasseyLink, and then drill down to find the journal, year, issue, and article.
+Some publishers do not provide article level linking.
+Follow the link from MasseyLink, and then search the publisher's website for the content you want.

 The best way to access Google Scholar is through the Library website, for example the Article Databases or Subject Guides pages.
-You'll get full text access to content the Library subscribes to, rather than being asked to pay.
+MasseyLink will automatically appear in your Google Scholar search results, and you'll get full text access to content the Library subscribes to, rather than being asked to pay.

 Page authorised by University Librarian